Category

 In 'Art Thinking for 13-Year-Olds',

 Once upon a time, painters during the Renaissance, when Western art flourished, had a clear goal: "to capture the world as it appeared to the eye."
-Since then, for over 500 years, they developed techniques to depict the three-dimensional world on a two-dimensional canvas.
+Since then, for over 500 years, they developed techniques to render the three-dimensional world onto a two-dimensional canvas.

 However, the invention of the "camera" in the 19th century and its widespread adoption in the 20th century radically changed their circumstances.
-The artistic practice of "imitating the visible world" was easily replaced by the technological innovation of photography.
+The "imitation of the visible world" through painting was easily replaced by the technological innovation of photography.

 Yet this did not spell the end of art.